edgedb/edgedb/docs/guides/tutorials/nextjs_app_router.rst

 .. note::

   You have to disable TLS checks with ``--tls-security insecure``.
-All EdgeDB instances use TLS by default, but configuring it is out of scope of this project.
+All Gel instances use TLS by default, but configuring it is out of scope of this project.